microsoft/vcpkg-docs/vcpkg/github-integration.md

 ### Example GitHub Actions workflow

 > [!NOTE]
-> This example assumes that there is a valid `vcpkg.json` manifest that lists some dependent ports
+> This example assumes that there is a valid `vcpkg.json` manifest that lists some dependent ports.
+For more information on manifests, see our [documentation on manifest mode](./users/manifests.md).

 ```yaml
 name: Populate dependencies